-&lt;sup>1 Comments are welcome and may be addressed to Alexander Kogan at kogan@rbsmail.rutgers.edu.
+&lt;sup>1 Comments are welcome and may be addressed to Miklos A. Vasarhelyi at miklosv@rutgers.edu.
 We thank the KPMG CA/R/Lab at Rutgers Business School for support.
 We also thank participants, and especially the discussant, Tony Tinker, at the Four Schools Conference at Baruch College for helpful feedback, as well as Carol Brown and participants at the 2005 and 2006 American Accounting Association Meetings.
+We thank the participants of multiple AAA, AICPA, and IIA conferences for their comments on this paper.
 All views expressed in this paper are those of the authors alone.